If the devil ever raised a garden, the Everglades was it.James Carlos Blake

-Camping is the best way to experience the wilderness in Everglades National Park.
+Camping is the best way to experience the wilderness in Everglades National Park in Florida.
 The park has three campgrounds; Long Pine Key Group Campground, Long Pine Key Campground, and Flamingo Campground.
 All these are great options whether you are visiting solo or with family.

 Long Pine Key Group campground

 Located seven miles from the park’s entrance, this campground is peaceful, well-maintained, and contains spacious campsites that provide much-needed privacy.
 Staying at this campground offers easy access to wildlife, fantastic hiking trails, and educational ranger-led programs.
 The campsites include restrooms that have potable water spigots.
 However, campers need to bring their firewood.